claroline/Claroline/docs/sections/user-interface/api.md

 - `url (string)`: the url to call.
 If provided, it's used in priority, if not, the middleware will fallback to the `route` param.
 - `request (object|Request)`: a custom request to send.
 See [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/GlobalFetch/fetch) for more detail.
-- `before (func)`:  a callback to execute before sending the request (called with dispatch function)
+- `before (func)`:  a callback to execute before sending the request
-- `success (func)`: a callback to execute AJAX request is processed without errors (called with response data and dispatch function)
+- `success (func)`: a callback to execute AJAX request is processed without errors (called with response data)
-- `error (func)`: a callback to execute if something goes wrong (called with error object and dispatch function) Action only requires a `route` or `url` parameter.
+- `error (func)`: a callback to execute if something goes wrong (called with error object)

+Action only requires a `route` or `url` parameter.
 All other ones are optional.
 If not set in the `request`, the middleware will make `GET` requests by default.

-## Enhancements
-- The error handler should give access to the detail of the error.
-- The middleware should handle offline mode.